BenaliOssama/myforum/doc.md

 current connection pool.
 This returns a sql.Stmt object which represents the prepared statement.

+## forms data

+In our code above, we accessed the form values via the r.PostForm map.
+But an alternative approach is to use the (subtly different) r.Form map.
+The r.PostForm map is populated only for POST , PATCH and PUT requests, and contains the form data from the request body.
+In contrast, the r.Form map is populated for all requests (irrespective of their HTTP method), and contains the form data from any request body and any query string parameters.
+So, if our form was submitted to /snippet/create?foo=bar , we could also get the value of the foo parameter by calling r.Form.Get("foo") .
+Note that in the event of a conflict, the request body value will take precedent over the query string parameter.
+Using the r.Form map can be useful if your application sends data in a HTML form and in the URL, or you have an application that is agnostic about how parameters are passed.
+But in ourcase those things aren’t applicable.
+We expect our form data to be sent in the request body only, so it’s for sensible for us to access it via r.PostForm .

 ## further reading
 ### Disable FileServer Directory Listings